 workers’ compensation.

 Donated leave can impact long- and short-time disability benefits.
-Before applying for donated leave while receiving disability benefits, employees should consult their agency payroll office for information on how donated leave will impact their specific circumstances.
+It is the employee’s responsibility to consult with their agency payroll office before applying for donated leave while receiving disability benefits for information on how donated leave will impact their specific circumstances.

 Donations within the Same Agency: